Uatilla/42Porto_MiniRT/README.md

 }
 ```

-- ==Calculating the inverse of a matrix is very computationally intense, is more efficient to do it before the render.
+- ==Calculating the inverse of a matrix is very computationally intense, is more efficient to do it before the render==.

 # Matrices Transformations